JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 <note>

 Secondary nodes can use only a limited set of external plugins.
+See the [Plugins F.A.Q.](https://plugins.jetbrains.com/docs/teamcity/plugin-development-faq.html#How+to+adapt+plugin+for+secondary+node) for details.

 </note>